apache/iceberg/site/docs/how-to-release.md

 3. Select the Iceberg repository
 4. At the top, select "Close" and follow the instructions
     * In the comment field use "Apache Iceberg &lt;version&gt; RC&lt;num&gt;"

+!!!
+Note
+   If multiple staging repositories are created after running the script, set `org.gradle.parallel=false` in `gradle.properties`

 ### Start a VOTE thread